pbenner/cuequivariance-adapter/README.md

 - **FullyConnectedTensorProduct** – Exhaustively mixes input multiplicities just like :class:`e3nn.o3.FullyConnectedTensorProduct`, delegating the computation to cue while preserving the e3nn UX.
+- **SymmetricContraction** – Implements the species-dependent symmetric contraction used in MACE with the option to operate in the reduced CG basis or emulate the original formulation.

 The adapters convert between the layout conventions automatically, collapse the extra multiplicity axes introduced by cue descriptors, normalise results to